 On January 25, 2013, twenty-five third-grade honor roll recipients were treated to a Valentine-themed painting party.
 JLMC volunteers guided the students to decorate a 12” X 12” canvas.
 Students used acrylic paints, stencils, specialty hole punchers, glitter, pre- cut letters... but most of all their creativity to make colorful works of art.
 Each canvas truly reflected the students’ personalities and love (or “Amor”) for their families.
 The students took home an art kit, including a book teaching them how to draw, their own sketch pad, a charcoal pencil, and an eraser. (shown above)

-The Fourth-quarter reward party on May 24th, 2013, will be a fun, educational program about Native Florida presented by special guests from Sarasota Jungle Gardens.
-A python, skunk, alligator, and owl have been invited along with a trainer!
-Achieving students will also receive prizes with the theme ‘Wild about Summer.’
-Click here to download the Media Alert.
+The Fourth-quarter reward party on May 24th, 2013, was a fun, educational program about Native Florida presented by special guests from Sarasota Jungle Gardens!
+A python, skunk, alligator, and owl attended along with a trainer!
+Thirty-four achieving students were rewarded with a hardcover animal encyclopedia, nature journal, a branch pencil, and bookmark.

 The Junior League Gives Back Honor Roll program is funded by monies raised through League’s Annual Fundraisers ‘American Girl Fashion Show’, ‘Beertopia & After-Party’, ‘Last Call 5k’, and the MCF Community Foundation, Weichel Family Fund (see below).